-WHAT IS DRY NEEDLING?
+WHAT IS ACUPUNCTURE AND DRY NEEDLING?

 Dry needling may provide relief for some muscular pain and stiffness.
-In addition, alleviate

-the trigger points may increase flexibility and improve range of motion.
+The trigger points may increase flexibility and improve range of motion.
 Consequently, this method is often used to treat sports injuries, muscle pain, and even fibromyalgia pain.
 Many types of research have provided evidence-based support in the treatment of acute and chronic back pain, chronic neck pain, tension-type migraine headaches, pelvic girdle pain, knee osteoarthritis, lateral elbow pain, and shoulder conditions.